cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/contributing/stable.rst

 The Stable and LTS release are coordinated on the stable@dpdk.org mailing list.

-All fix patches to the main branch that are candidates for backporting should also be CCed to the `stable@dpdk.org <https://mails.dpdk.org/listinfo/stable>`_ mailing list.
+All fix patches to the master branch that are candidates for backporting should also be CCed to the `stable@dpdk.org <https://mails.dpdk.org/listinfo/stable>`_ mailing list.